noir-lang/noir/docs/docs/developers/contracts/resources/common_patterns/authwit.md

 Authentication Witness is a scheme for authentication actions on Aztec, so users can allow third-parties (eg protocols or other users) to execute an action on their behalf.

-How it works logically is explained in the [foundational concepts](./../../../../learn/concepts/accounts/authwit.md) but we will do a short recap here.
+How it works logically is explained in the [concepts](./../../../../learn/concepts/accounts/authwit.md) but we will do a short recap here.

 An authentication witness is defined for a specific action, such as allowing a Defi protocol to transfer funds on behalf of the user.
 An action is here something that could be explained as `A is allowed to perform X operation on behalf of B` and we define it as a hash computed as such: